Elec-Hugo/Fuzzy-Interest-Region/README.md

 # Fuzzy-Interest-Region
 This repository contains all codes and data used for Fuzzy Interest Region for Motion Magnification.

 "MyFunction.m" is the main code used in Fuzzy Interest Region.
 To use this code please download phase based motion magnification code from http://people.csail.mit.edu/nwadhwa/phase-video/ and extract the code.
-Then replace "reproduceResultsSiggraph13.m" loacated in "\PhaseBasedRelease_20131023\Release" and "phaseAmplify.m" loacated in "\PhaseBasedRelease_20131023\Release\PhaseBased" with "reproduceResultsSiggraph13.m" and "phaseAmplify.m" uploaded in this repository.
+Then replace "reproduceResultsSiggraph13.m" and "setPath.m" which are loacated in "\PhaseBasedRelease_20131023\Release" also "phaseAmplify.m" loacated in "\PhaseBasedRelease_20131023\Release\PhaseBased" with "reproduceResultsSiggraph13.m", "setPath.m" and "phaseAmplify.m" uploaded in this repository.
 Also the other files including:
 1- extractAndSaveORB.m
 2- MyFunction.m